Rules for Spider Solitaire

 Dealing New Cards

-- Important: All columns must have at least one card before you can deal
+- Important: all columns must have at least one card before you can deal

 Difficulty Levels